jdyli/codechallenge/6_colorclassifier/readme.md

 # Color classifier
-Based on data, a color classifier is created with the use of Google' Tensorflow
+Based on data, a color classifier is created with the use of Google's Tensorflow

 ## Learning goals
 - Learn how to build my own classifier with Tensorflow